Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

 which, stated differently, can be written as

 for the case of $\phi = 0$ or $\pi$.
 This is Eq.
 (4) of the main text.
 Our model also considers more general coupling phases between the direct and indirect channels.

 Thus, the physical interpretation is evidently that the loss per photon ($L_n/n$) is simply the round-trip rate of light propagation in the cavity, multiplied by the cavity transmission.
+The mode $d$ acts as the resonance associated with a frequency-dependent end-mirror (this viewpoint is also described from a quantum mechanical density matrix model in \cite{vcernotik2019cavity}).
 This is largely what one intuitively expects, and is borne out from the density-matrix approach in the adiabatic approximation.
 This identification however, suggests a generalization to more complicated Fano mirrors, supporting perhaps multiple internal modes: the loss can be specified in terms of the experimental transmission as a function of frequency.